streetcomplete/StreetComplete/README.md

 ## Contributing quests
 The original [contributing guidelines](#contributing) are still valid, but note that the [guidelines for contributing a quest](QUEST_GUIDELINES.md) have been significantly relaxed:
 * Creating, moving and deleting nodes is possible
+  * Inserting nodes into a way is not (yet) possible
 * Guidelines are useful suggestions, but not enforced.
 * Quests may be based on external sources, not just on element selection.